needle-wang/bash-rolling/README.md

 whatever you want to crack the password or not now.
 by the way, it can not run at kali2.0
 if I got some time, I would figure it out. :)
+does aircrack can work in kali2.0 step by step? i give up~